department-of-veterans-affairs/health-apis-deployer/README.md

 ### Deployment Unit
-The _deployment unit_ is the deployment specification for a product.
+The _deployment unit_ (DU) is the deployment specification for a product.
+A DU is a self contained _installer_ that is capable of deploying a specific version of a product in a given environment.
+The DU is packaged with configurations necessary to run in each environment.
+For example, it has configuration for QA, Lab, Production, etc. environments.
+See [Environments](#environments) below.

 - Deployment Unit (DU) is a set of related k8s resources for a specific product
 - Constrained to single namespace